microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-get.md

 > [!CAUTION]
 >
-> Graph Online Meeting APIs that support Microsoft Teams live event is deprecated and will stop functioning on September 30, 2024.
-New Graph APIs will replace this in Spring of 2024.
-For more information see the [blog post](https://devblogs.microsoft.com/microsoft365dev/deprecation-of-teams-live-events-api-on-microsoft-graph/).
+> The online meeting APIs that support Microsoft Teams live events stopped returning data on September 30, 2024.
+For details about the removal of these APIs and upcoming new APIs to replace them, see the [Deprecation of Teams live events API on Microsoft Graph](https://devblogs.microsoft.com/microsoft365dev/deprecation-of-teams-live-events-api-on-microsoft-graph/) blog post.

 ## Permissions